The AMPA leadership team is made up of a truly diverse and talented group of dedicated, 100% volunteers!

-Stephen now works for the Human Rights Campaign, has served on the Military Spouse Advisory Council of the Military Officers Association of America, and was elected Military Spouse Magazine’s 2014 Pentagon Spouse of the Year.
+Stephen now works as a spokesperson for the Human Rights Campaign, has served on the Military Spouse Advisory Council of the Military Officers Association of America, and was elected Military Spouse Magazine‘s 2014 Pentagon Spouse of the Year.
 He and his husband, a Marine Corps major stationed at the Pentagon, live in Washington, DC.
 Stephen has a BA from Pensacola Christian College, an MBA in International Business from Liberty University, and an MS in International Relations from Troy University.
-To contact him directly, email him at email@example.com.
+To contact him directly, email him at firstname.lastname@example.org.